16 Fantastic Day Trips from Paris by Train

 Photos That Will Inspire You To Visit Bruges, Belgium - www.travelswithelle.com

 Bruges holds a special place in my heart as being one of the most romantic and fantastical places I’ve ever been to.
-The whole town is straight out of a storybook — with the added benefit of finding Belgian fries, waffles, and chocolate at every turn!
+This is yet another storybook-style town — with the added benefit of finding Belgian fries, waffles, and chocolate at every turn!

-One of the most popular attractions in Bruges is the Markt, which is a beautiful square surrounded by stunning architecture and outdoor cafes.
-Visitors can enjoy a coffee, a platter of fries, or a meal while taking in the beauty of the square.
+One of the most popular attractions in Bruges is the Markt, which is a beautiful square surrounded by colorful Flemish-style buildings and outdoor cafes.
+Enjoy a coffee, a platter of fries, or a meal while taking in the beauty of the square.

 Photos That Will Inspire You To Visit Bruges, Belgium - www.travelswithelle.com